kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 	docker run -ti ubuntu:16.04

 Alternatively, you can mount local directories directly into the docker container.
-The advantage of this approach is that you can access the same files from your own environment as well as within the docker image.
+The advantage of this approach is that you can access the same files from your own environment as well as within the docker container:

 	docker run -ti -v /Users/alasoo/igv/:/data:rw ubuntu:16.04 bash